pepjo/wing-creator/readme.md

 - [ ] Add solids
 - [ ] Export real fluid volume
 - [ ] Use new model (shared vertices and segments), more layers
+- [x] Correct root section
+- [ ] Export root non displacement
+- [ ] Upload gid file with mesh and conditions
+- [ ] Export mesh file and nodes and elements and materials (take them from the file before)

 ### More post TFG todos
 - [ ] Allow to use your own dat files